-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 NPR's Jackie Northam reports.

-Scott Carpenter is a Keston Family Fellow at the Washington Institute for Near East policy.
+JACKIE NORTHAM: Scott Carpenter is a Keston Family Fellow at the Washington Institute for Near East policy.

-But Michael Barnett, a specialist in international politics and humanitarian intervention at George Washington University, says the decision to intervene could set a precedent.
+NORTHAM: But Michael Barnett, a specialist in international politics and humanitarian intervention at George Washington University, says the decision to intervene could set a precedent.

-Brian Katulis, a senior fellow at the Center for American Progress, says the administration is approaching each country on a case-by-case basis, and weighing the various interests.
+NORTHAM: Brian Katulis, a senior fellow at the Center for American Progress, says the administration is approaching each country on a case-by-case basis, and weighing the various interests.

 NORTHAM: The administration's response to uprisings in Yemen and Bahrain has been muted.
 They are two strategic U.S. allies, especially Bahrain.
 The U.S. 5th Fleet is based there and the island nation is seen as one of the pillars of containment against Iran.
 Analysts say it's unlikely the U.S. would intervene in either country, because it has too much at stake.

 KATULIS: If in Bahrain the concern is about containing Iran and maintaining, you know, a stable supply of oil out of the Gulf, in Yemen, I think, a key concern is the fight against al-Qaida in the Arabian Peninsula.

-But George Washington University's Barnett says that could change.
+NORTHAM: But George Washington University's Barnett says that could change.

-Mr. BARNETT: I guess I'd be willing to bet that if you found the casualty levels rise to what happened in the 1980s with tens of thousands dead, then you'd find tremendous pressure for an intervention.
+BARNETT: I guess I'd be willing to bet that if you found the casualty levels rise to what happened in the 1980s with tens of thousands dead, then you'd find tremendous pressure for an intervention.

 NORTHAM: The Washington Institute's Scott Carpenter says it would be more complicated to intervene in Syria than Libya.
 Gadhafi was reviled and Libya had few allies, but Syria has some powerful allies, including Iran, and Carpenter says a military intervention there could severely disrupt the dynamics of the region.

-Jackie Northam, NPR News, Washington.
+NORTHAM: Jackie Northam, NPR News, Washington.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.